AdobeDocs/experience-manager-65.en/help/assets/aem-assets-adobe-stock.md

    ![generate-certificate](assets/stock-integration-ims-account.png)

-1. In the **Account** tab, Adobe IMS account is created which requires the service account credentials that are generated in Adobe Developer Console.
-Keep this page open for now.
+1. In the **Account** tab, Adobe IMS account is created which requires the service account credentials.

    Open a new tab and [create a service account (JWT) connection in Adobe Developer Console](#createnewintegration).